Home > HVAC > Older Home Efficiency: Your Complete Guide

 While sealing leaks and performing regular maintenance are fantastic first steps, sometimes you need a bigger change to see a real difference in your energy bills.
 Major upgrades can transform how your older home handles cooling, making it more comfortable and affordable in the long run.
 From swapping out the AC unit itself to embracing smarter technology, several key upgrades deliver the most significant impact.
 Let’s look at where you can get the best return on your investment for a cooler, more efficient home.

-High-Efficiency Units and Heat Pumps
+The Lowdown on High-Efficiency Units and Heat Pumps

 If your air conditioner is more than a decade old, replacing it with a high-efficiency model is one of the most effective upgrades you can make.
 Modern units are measured by a SEER (Seasonal Energy Efficiency Ratio) rating, and a higher number means the unit uses less energy.
 While older systems might have a SEER rating of 10 or less, a rating of 15 or higher is now considered efficient for most homes.
 Another great option is a heat pump, which provides both heating and cooling in a single system.
 This is an especially smart upgrade for older homes with separate, inefficient furnaces and AC units.
 Upgrading your residential HVAC system can lead to immediate and substantial energy savings.

-Variable-Speed Systems and Ductless Mini-Splits
+Exploring Variable-Speed and Ductless Mini-Splits

 Beyond just efficiency ratings, modern AC technology offers smarter ways to cool your home.
 Unlike traditional systems that are either fully on or off, variable-speed systems adjust their output to precisely match your cooling needs.
 This means they run longer at lower speeds, which saves energy, reduces humidity, and keeps the temperature much more consistent.
 For older homes without existing ductwork, ductless mini-splits are a game-changer.
 They allow you to cool individual rooms or zones, so you aren’t wasting money cooling empty spaces.
 This approach to HVAC zoning can reduce energy bills significantly, sometimes by as much as 20% to 40% annually.